How to Grow Mushrooms at Home: The Beginner's Guide

 4. Light

 Many beginners think that mushrooms need to grow in the dark.
-Whilst it is somewhat true, some ambient (low-level) light is also required for the final stage of the mushroom life cycle.
+While it is somewhat true, some ambient (low level) light is also required for the final stage of the mushroom life cycle.

 In fact, light is a key pinning trigger, a cue to the mycelium that it can begin to form a mushroom fruit body.